MadBomber/prompt_manager/README.md

 TODO: fix the kludge so that any serialization can be used.

 ### Other Potential Storage Adapters

-There are many possibilities to example this plugin concept of the storage adapter.
+There are many possibilities to expand this plugin concept of the storage adapter.
 Here are some for consideration:

-* RedisAdapter - Not sure; isn't redis more temporary oriented?
+- RedisAdapter - For caching prompts or temporary storage
-* ApiAdapter - use some end-point to CRUD a prompt
+- ApiAdapter - Use some end-point to CRUD a prompt
+- CloudStorageAdapter - Store prompts in cloud storage services

 ## Development